Monday, January 27, 2014

 Sleet, freezing rain, snow.
-It is all expected today and Wednesday along the South Strand.
+It is all expected on Tuesday and Wednesday along the South Strand.

-As a result, schools - and just about everything else - are closed today.
+As a result, schools - and just about everything else - will be closed Tuesday.
 A list of closings can be found at the top of the website.

 The closing decisions were made because an accumulations of ice is expected which will cause dangerous driving conditions.

-A winter storm warning is in place through Wednesday.
+A winter storm warning is in place for Tuesday and Wednesday.
 The warning means significant snow, sleet or ice accumulations are anticipated.
 Preparations need to be made now in case there are power disruptions.

-Georgetown County Emergency Management Director Sam Hodge said his office upgraded to an OPCON 4 status yesterday afternoon, meaning the office was at an “alert” status in preparation for a possible threat.
+Georgetown County Emergency Management Director Sam Hodge said his office upgraded to an OPCON 4 status this afternoon.
+This means the office is at an “alert” status in preparation for a possible threat.

 The National Weather Service says the ice accumulations will be more significant along the coast.
 Snow amounts may exceed three inches.